openshift/enhancements/enhancements/arbiter-clusters.md

 We originally had tried using the pre-existing features in OCP, such as setting a node as NoSchedule to avoid customer workloads going on the arbiter node.
-While this whole worked as expected, the problem we faced is that the desire is to use a very lower powered and cheap device as the arbiter, this method would still run a lot of the overhead on the arbiter node.
+While this whole worked as expected, the problem we faced is that the desire is to use a device that is lower power and is cheaper as the arbiter.
+This method would still run most of the OCP overhead on the arbiter node.

 ## Infrastructure Needed [optional]